Author Archive

 Selling AI-generated books that closely imitate another author’s style, especially if marketed as original works, can be considered false advertising under U.S. law.
 It would be akin to the sale of deep fakes in the art world which is a pretty low-brow thing to do, and a scheme that I would not recommend.
 “In the style of” is growing in popularity but not sure what the long term prospects are there.

-Answer: No, current public tools can’t reliably detect AI content.
+Answer: It depends, we’d say not very definitely–current public tools can’t reliably detect AI content.
 Even OpenAI’s very own AI detector tool didn’t work, and the tool was removed from their website within several months.
 Originality.ai also lost the public’s trust when Bible verses and other ancient works were flagged as 100% AI written.
-02/12/2024 update: Originality.AI published their latest accuracy study, and we’ve played with it and it’s quite a bit better than before.
+12/02/2024 update: Originality.AI published their latest accuracy study, and we’ve played with it and it’s quite a bit better than before.
 It seems to do quite well at correctly identifying 100% boilerplate informational AI content.
 However if the content is tweaked a bit with examples or second-person language, Originality’s accuracy falls apart in our tests.
+The new ChatGPT o1 for example pro can write very well and is much less detectable, but it must be prompted correctly.

 Detecting AI-generated content, including text and images, is possibly to a certain extent.
 However, it’s important to note that AI detection is a complex and evolving field, and no method is foolproof.
 AI-generated content, especially from advanced models, can be very sophisticated and challenging to distinguish from human-generated content.